rayraja1992/SalesForce-Custom-Setting-Script-Generator/README.md

-# Check PPT in master branch
+# Check PPT in master branch for Custom Setting Script Generator